Can Food Impact Function?

 Myth No. 1: You can’t eat cruciferous vegetables if you have a thyroid disorder.

-Cruciferous vegetables, which include broccoli, cauliflower, Brussels sprouts and kale, have been thought to interfere with how your thyroid produces iodine.
+Cruciferous vegetables, which include broccoli, cauliflower, Brussels sprouts and kale, have been thought to interfere with how your thyroid uses iodine.
 Iodine plays a role in hormone production in the thyroid gland.
 The truth is, you can — and should — eat these veggies.

 “Cruciferous vegetables are part of a healthy and balanced diet, and I encourage patients with thyroid disorders to continue eating them in moderation,” says Dr. Bakar.
 “You would have to consume an excessive and unrealistic amount of these vegetables for them to interfere with iodine and thus hormone production in the thyroid.”